Javanese people: Cuisine

 Rice is the staple crop of Javanese cuisine; a meal in Java is not considered a meal without it.
 It is also an important part of the Javanese cultural identity, differentiating them from residents of other Indonesian islands who eat sago (for example Moluccans) and expatriates from western countries who tend more towards bread.
 Rice is seen as a symbol of development and prosperity, whereas tuber vegetables like cassava are associated with poverty.

 Javanese cuisine varies by region.
-Eastern Java has a preference for hot and salty foods, while the Central Javanese tend to prefer sweeter foods.
+Eastern and Northern coast Java has a preference for hot and salty foods, while the inland Central Javanese tend to prefer sweeter foods.

 A famous food in Javanese cuisine is Rujak Cingur, marinated cow lips and noses served with vegetable, shrimp prawn and peanut sauce with chili.
 Rujak Cingur is considered a traditional food in Surabaya in East Java.

 Gudeg is a traditional food from Yogyakarta and Central Java which is made from young Nangka (jack fruit) boiled for several hours with palm sugar, and coconut milk.

 Pecel, a type of peanut sauce with chili is a common ingredient in Javanese cuisine.
 It is used in various types of Rujak and Gado-gado.
 It can also be used as stand-alone sauce with rice, prawns, eggs and vegetables as Nasi Pecel (Pecel rice).

 Tumpeng, is a rice served in the shape of a conical volcano, usually with rice coloured yellow using turmeric.
 It is an important part of many ceremonies in Java.
 Tumpeng is served at landmark events such as birthdays, moving house, or other ceremonies.
 Traditionally, Tumpeng is served alongside fried chicken, boiled egg, vegetables, and goat meat on a round plate made from bamboo called besek.

 A notable food in Java is tempeh, a meat substitute made from soybean fermented with mould.
 It is a staple source of protein in Java and popular around the world as a meat substitute for vegetarians.